Basics2022/bbooks-physics-continuum-mechanics/ch/solids/beams/problems.md

 :::{grid-item-card} Problem 1.
 :columns: 6

-Solve the structure and evaluate the displacement in B.
+Solve the structure and evaluate the displacement in B, using [slender beam model](solid-mechanics:small-displacements:beams:slender).

 :::